 How is age eligibility determined?

-Players are eligible to play in an age division if they have reached the age of that division in any month of the calendar year of the tournament.
-For example, if your 50th birthday occurs in any month of 2017, you would be eligible to play in the 50+ Division.
+Team division age is determined by the youngest player on your roster.
+Players are eligible to play in an age division if they reach the age of that division during the calendar year of the tournament.
+For example, if your 50th birthday occurs during any month of 2020, you are eligible to play in the 50+ Division.
 Although not recommended, players may also play down in a younger division.

 How do I enter a team?

-Go to TampaBayMasters.com, click on the REISTER tab at the top of the web site Home Page.
+Go to TampaBayMasters.com, click on the REGISTER tab from the top menu.

-All necessary information, including fees and entry deadlines are contained in that tab.
+All necessary information, including fees and entry deadlines, is published on that page.

 How many games will my team play?